init, hooks, and build

 When you add hooks for one or more SDK languages, a hooks

 folder is created that contains your hooks code.
-You can create hooks for any of the SDK languages that you are generating.
+You can create hooks for any of the SDK languages you generate.
 Just having the hooks

 folder is enough to enable hooks for your SDK, but you will need to add code to the hooks to make them do anything.